gkao25/predict_recipe_calories/README.md

 **Evaluation Metrics**: We will use RMSE to measure how fit the linear regression model is, and $R^2$ as our evaluation metrics to measure the strength of the relationship.

-A look at the cleaned dataset.
+A look at the cleaned dataset that contains only the calories and nutritional valus of a recipe.
+All columns are numerical (quantitative).

 |    |   calories (#) |   total fat (PDV) |   sugar (PDV) |   sodium (PDV) |   protein (PDV) |   saturated fat (PDV) |   carbohydrates (PDV) |
 |---:|---------------:|------------------:|--------------:|---------------:|----------------:|----------------------:|----------------------:|